ooni/spec/backends/bk-003-collector.md

 - then, you close it (see 3.3).

+There is also a flow for submitting a report consisting of a single measurement (see 3.4).

-A report that has successfully be opened is in the OPEN state.
-A OONI collector should record the last time a report has been updated, and close a report that has been inactive for too much time.
-An implementation is free to choose any threshold for closing stale, OPEN reports; however, this threshold SHOULD NOT be smaller than two hours for compatibility with existing implementations of the OONI collector.
+A report that has successfully be created is in the OPEN state.
+A OONI collector SHOULD start a timer when a report is created or updated and SHOULD automatically closed reports that have been inactive for too much time.
+For backwards compatibility a report SHOULD NOT be considered stale if it had been updated within the previous two hours.
+The implementation of this timer SHOULD use a monotonic clock to prevent clock jumps from miscalculating the elapsed time.

 ## 3.1 Create a new report

-When a probe starts a test it will *create* a new report by sending a `POST` request conforming to the following specification:
+When a probe starts a test it will *create* a new report by sending a `POST` request conforming to the following, informal specification:

     POST /report

     {
-     'content':
+     "content":
         (optional, deprecated) `string` it is optionally possible to create a report with already some data inside of it.
 MUST be a serialized JSON or YAML depending on the value of the 'format' key.

-     'data_format_version':
+     "data_format_version":
         `string` describing the version of the data format.
 The current value of the data format version is "0.2.0".

-     'format':
+     "format":
-        `string` that MUST be either "json" or "yaml" and is used to identify the format of the report content.
+        `string` that MUST be either "json" or "yaml" and is used to identify the format of the `content` field.

-     'input_hashes':
+     "input_hashes":
         (optional, deprecated) `list` of hex encoded sha256sum of the contents of the inputs we are using for this test.
 This field is required if the collector only accepts certain inputs.

-     'probe_asn':
+     "probe_asn":
         `string` the Autonomous System Number of the network the test is related to prefixed by "AS" (ex.
 "AS1234").
 This field MUST match this regex: `^AS[0-9]{1,10}$`.

-     'probe_cc':
+     "probe_cc":
         `string` the two-letter country code of the probe as defined in ISO3166-1 alpha-2, or ZZ when undefined (ex.
 "IT").
 This field MUST match this regexp: `^[A-Z]{2}$`.

-     'probe_ip':
+     "probe_ip":
         (optional, deprecated) `string` the IP address of the OONI probe client.

-     'software_name':
+     "software_name":
         `string` the name of the software that is creating a report (ex. "ooni-probe") that MUST match this regexp: `^[0-9A-Za-z_.+-]+$`.

-     'software_version':
+     "software_version":
         `string` the version of the software creating the report (ex.
 "0.0.10-beta") that MUST match this regexp: `^[0-9A-Za-z_.+-]+$`.

-     'test_name':
+     "test_name":
         `string` the name of the test performing the network measurement that MUST match this regexp: `^[a-zA-Z0-9_\\- ]+$`.

-     'test_helper':
+     "test_helper":
         (optional, deprecated) `string` the name of the required test_helper for this test.

-     'test_start_time':
+     "test_start_time":
-        (optional) `string` timestamp in UTC of when the test was started using the format "%Y-%m-%d %H:%M:%S".
+        (optional) `string` timestamp *in UTC* of when the test was started using the format "%Y-%m-%d %H:%M:%S".

-     'test_version':
+     "test_version":
         `string` the version of the test performing the network measurement that MUST match the same regexp of 'software_version'.
     }

-Where the above is intended as a specification for generating a compliant serialized JSON object.
+Where the above is intended as an informal specification for generating a compliant, serialized JSON object.

 The `Content-Type` header is not required, but SHOULD be properly set for additional clarity.
 In such case, we recommend setting the `Content-Type` to